mvanbrummen/blog/content/post/akka-http-react-js.md

 ```

 At this point, the only way to test the app would be to build the frontend and re-compile/run the backend since we use a relative path in the `fetch` http request.
-We could update the request to call the URL of our backend server (i.e. `http://localhost:8080/spoilers`) but we would run into issues with CORS and a relative path is what we want to use for production.
+We could update the request to call the URL of our backend server (i.e. `http://localhost:8080/spoiler`) but we would run into issues with CORS and besides, a relative path is what we want to use for production.
 So how can we resolve this issue?

 We can actually configure the Webpack development server to [proxy requests to our backend](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/).
 So our request to `localhost:3000` will get routed to `localhost:8080` and work as intended in development.